Easy methods to minimise plagiarism and check for AI-generated content on your website

-Plagiarised content is a real problem online and left unchecked can dramatically lower traffic to your site.
+Plagiarised content is a real problem online, and left unchecked can dramatically lower traffic to your site.
 It's important to stay on top of it and to remain vigilant.
-This article will show you how to check if your content has been copied and what steps you can take to minimise the impact.
-I'm going to use the example of an ecommerce shop, but the methodology can be used for any type of content.

 What is plagiarised content?

-OK, let's presume you have a new product for your online shop.
-You will know from your training sessions with us that you should now seek to write an original description for this product.
-You won't be copying from the manufacturer because you know that original quality content is going to set you apart from your competition.
-The new product goes live and as your site is already well indexed Google quickly finds your new product and indexes it.
+Let's presume you have a new product for your online shop.
+You write an original description for this product rather than copying the manufacturer's blurb because you know that original content is going to set you apart from your competition.
+Google quickly finds your new product page and indexes it.

 All good so far.
 But let's assume you were one of the first people anywhere to get this new product online.
-Naturally, if someone is searching for this product your site is coming up near the top of the rankings.
-That's great for you, as that means traffic, but it can also be a problem as your competitors race to get their version online.
-The lazy ones could then copy your carefully crafted content onto their site and in some cases, this may mean that your site gets demoted in the rankings.
+Bear in mind that there are lots of different ranking factors apart from having original content, but all other things being equal, there's a good chance you're ranking well.
+That's great for you, as that means traffic, but it can also be a problem as your competitors put together their own product pages.
+The lazy ones might copy your carefully crafted content onto their site and benefit from all your hard work!

 That's not fair!

 Google claims to be able to detect which content is the original version (we would guess by considering the timestamp for when the page was first discovered).
-However, we have seen lots of examples with our customers where their copied content has out-ranked the original content, resulting in loss traffic.
+However, we have seen lots of examples where our customers' original content has been copied, and the copied content has out-ranked the original content, resulting in loss of traffic.

-There are many online tools out there that can do this.
-We recommend using Copyscape.
-You enter the url for the page you want to check and it will then check for duplicates online.
+- One such tool is Copyscape.
+You enter the URL for the page you want to check and it will then check for duplicates online.
+There's a basic free version and a more elaborate paid version.

-A rough and ready method to spot-check short passages of text (say, part of a blog post that you've sweated days to create) is to simply copy a sentence or two from your article and paste it into Google.
+- A rough and ready method to spot-check short passages of text (for example, part of a blog post that you've sweated days to create) is to simply copy a sentence or two from your article and paste it into Google.
 Search results should show your article at the top, but anyone who has copied it (either an exact-match or partial-match) should be listed, too.

 I've found a match